AmericanRework/SimpleMower/README.md

 # SimpleMower
 The best part is no part!
 Here's a very raw but very simple automower in a single (1000 lines or less!) python file.
 (And some libraries/supporting threads, but the logic is all in one place, no hunting through 5 GB of code for one setting to change!)
 No husqvarna-dealer-only tools.
 No ROS.
 No app.
 Minimal complexity.
 No IDE - browser is all you need.
 This code has about 200 hours of mowing so far.
-I hope this helps keep automowers mowing instead of going to a landfill.
+I hope this code levels up your mower!

 Mower Mechanical:
   - Husqvarna 450x automower.
 Mechanically they are pretty reliable.
 Dump the circuit boards and proprietary garbage but keep the sensors, motors, shell, and cutting hardware.
   - Automower drive motor PM: Now is a good time to regrease your 450 drive motor gearbox.
+  - Pretty sure most of this will work on a 430.
 Mower Electrical:
   - Battery: use the two husqvarna batteries from your 450 automower.
 They include a 5s balance charger under the blue wrapper.
   - Use a DC current limited power supply for charging.
 I cap charger at 4 Amps - about 2A/battery, but still under the 5A / battery limit if one of the two batteries failed.